+Traveling Guide Central America.
 One of the greatest adventures you can embark upon is a trip through all of the countries in Central America.
 Between the eight countries, the distinct cultures, traditions, and environments create a whirlwind experience for even the most seasoned traveler.
-Before you start your trip, make sure to take a look at our stripped down guide to all the practical information you may need when traveling abroad.
+Before you start your trip, make sure to take a look at our stripped-down guide to all the practical information you may need when traveling abroad.

 As you may already know, every country has a different currency, and the exchange rate may fluctuate on a day to day basis.
-The most accurate site to check the current exchange rates is xe.com.
+Check the World Trusted Currency Authority to make sure you understand the exchange rate of your currency.
 Banks in Central America will have slightly different rates than the official exchange rates.
 Listed below is each country, its currency, and how much one dollar (euro, quetzal, etc) is worth in that country’s currency (Updated March 3, 2019).

 |🇲🇽 Mexico||Mexican Peso (MXN)||$19.30||$22.00||$14.50||$13.70||$2.50|